dmfs/http-client-essentials/README.md

 # http-client-essentials

 A lightweight http client model.
-All you need to implement an HTTP based protocol and nothing else.
+All you need to implement an HTTP based protocol.

 ## Purpose